mattytrog/Yaesu-FT757GX/README.txt

     Fit to same side as original IC.

 TESTING: Inverted DIY flush board added.
 This is the same as the flush board apart from everything is inverted.
 This is designed slim enough to fit underneath the VFD display!
-    Do not attempt to fit this to the NON-DISPLAY SIDE!
+    Do not attempt to fit this to the NON-DISPLAY SIDE with the components facing you!
 It will not work.
+If fitting this in place of chip, components face the front of radio.

 TESTING: The TMS1_TH gerber is for a through-hole version of the PIC16F737 IC (PIC16F737-I/SP)

-Firmware by R. Kauls
-PCB gerbers by M. Bostock

 Disclaimer: You have only yourself to blame.
 Not for commercial use.
 All info and technical drawings correct at time of upload.
 E+OE.